polyadic/funcky/README.md

 Functional programming is the oldest of the three major programming paradigms, none the less it is the last which gets wide spread usage.
 Even in languages like C++, Java or C# we want to use a functional style of programming.

-Linq is the first Monad which got wide spread use in C#, and most C# programmers were not even aware of it beeing a monad, which probably helped.
+Linq is the first Monad which got wide spread use in C#, and most C# programmers were not even aware of it being a monad, which probably helped.

 Mark Seemann points out that "Unfortunately, Maybe implementations often come with an API that enables you to ask a Maybe object if it's populated or empty, and a way to extract the value from the Maybe container.
 This misleads many programmers [...]"